CURRENT AFFAIRS GD TOPICSGROUP DISCUSSION TOPICSINTERNATIONAL GD TOPICS

 In 2020, the United Arab Emirates (UAE) and Bahrain agreed to normalize relations with Israel, making them only the third and fourth countries in the region following Egypt and Jordan.

-What is India’s stand on Israel–Palestine Conflicts?
+What is India’s stand on Israel–Palestine Relations?

 • During the discussion on the ‘partition plan’ of Israel and Palestine in the UN, India was a few of the countries that opposed the partition.